LIPtoH/TS-SE-Tool/README.md

 # TS SET
 Truck Simulator Save Editor Tool

-Description
+## Description
 Small tool for editing save files of Euro Truck Simulator 2 and American Truck Simulator.

-OS
+## OS
-Windows
+Windows x64

-Dependence
+### Dependence
-.NET Framework 4.6.1
+.NET Framework 4.7.2

 ## You can:
 * add Custom paths for save files.
 * edit Local and Steam save files.
-* edit player level and skill.
+* edit Player level and skill.
-* edit and share saved user colors for truck and trailer.
+* edit and share saved User Colors for truck and trailer.
-* edit amount of money on account.
+* edit amount of Money on account.
-* visit cities and be able to grab cargo from discovered cities.
+* visit Cities and be able to grab cargo from discovered cities.
-* buy and\or upgrade garages.
+* buy and\or upgrade Garages.
-* repair and\or refuel your truck.
+* repair and\or refuel your Truck.
-* share truck paint job.
+* Share truck paint job.
-* repair trailer.
+* repair Trailer.
 * create custom jobs for Freight market.
 * make basic edits to Cargo market.
+* share Truck position.
-* share GPS coordinates and paths that can be useful for Convoys.
+* share GPS paths.
+* share Multiple Truck positions as one Convoy Control pack.

 ## Short term goals:
 * finish sharing functions for truck parts.